chxiang93/OOP-Payroll-Management-System/README.md

 # OOP-Payroll-Management-System

+## This project is developed using java.
+The library involve jdbc for connecting to the MySQL Database and Swing for developing the GUI

 # Source Code (.java)
 The source code (.java) for our mini project payroll management system is located inside the src folder.